Entkenntnis/no-switch-prod.keys-can-be-found-here/README.md

-# no-switch-prod.keys-can-be-found-here

-Go away, nothing of interest here!!!

-And ignore the [`nothing-here`](https://github.com/Entkenntnis/no-switch-prod.keys-can-be-found-here/tree/nothing-here) branch, it's completely uninteresting.
+And absolutely ignore the `no-keys-to-be-found-here` file.
+As the title says, you will not find prod.keys for firmware version 21.0.0 there.

+Go away!